 Enter National Potato Industry Awards

 THE next National Potato Industry Awards event will be held in November 2023 and features 10 award categories, including the British Potato Industry Award, which will now be awarded every other year.
 New categories have been included in this year's awards, and some will feature more than one winner to differentiate between small and large-scale projects where applicable.
-The 10 award categories are as follows :
+Entries will be accepted up until September 20th and the 10 award categories are as follows :

 We’re looking for nominations for any grower, or Manager of a growing business, who has made a standout contribution to the potato industry, has overcome specific challenges that are worthy of applauding, or whose actions are deemed to be a good example to others in the industry.

 - contribution to their local community or the industry as a whole